Dean Traylor is a freelance writer and teacher who writes about various subjects, including education and creative writing.

 In other words, the Kalanoros have come out of the African jungles and entered the wild world of World Wide Web.

 To understand how the Kalanoros went from being mythological creatures to an Internet sensation, one has to look where the legend began.
 Madagascar is one of the largest islands in the world.
 It is also one of the least explored and developed regions still in existence.
 With thick virgin forests, caves, and inaccessible and varying terrain, the island nation boasts a thriving and unhindered wild-life.
-Also, it was one of the few places where new species of animals and plants are being discovered.

 The island is also home to a unique primate, the lemurs.
 These arboreal and nocturnal animals are small and are often heard rather than seen (In fact, they were named the “lemurs” of Roman mythology due to their mysterious looks and foreboding vocalization).

 Although looking more like raccoons than primates, they have nails instead of claws, may walk on two at times, and use tools.
 Still, unlike most primates (with the exception of basal primates), some species have large eyes and “wet noses.”

 The lemurs were first discovered in 17th century.
 However, it wasn’t until the 1950s and 60s that the primates were being studied.
 Since that time, nearly 100 species have been discovered, including some as recently as the 1990s.

 To make matters more interesting – and something to consider in the case of the Kalanoro – evidence has emerged that some of the earliest and extinct species of lemurs were as large a modern gorilla.
 This size may have been as far back as 2000 years when human started inhabiting the island.
 There are some researchers, including cryptozoologists, who believe a large species of lemurs may still exist.